MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

 :::row:::
    :::column span="4":::
    > [!NOTE]
-   > If the **Use full Web Access** features permission is set to Deny, the user will only see those features permitted for the **Stakeholder** group (see [Change access levels](change-access-levels.md)).
-A Deny will override any implicit Allow, even for accounts that are members of administrative groups such as Team Foundation Administrators.
+   > If the **Use full Web Access** features permission is set to **Deny**, the user only sees those features permitted for the **Stakeholder** group (see [Change access levels](change-access-levels.md)).
+A Deny overrides any implicit Allow, even for accounts that are members of administrative groups such as Team Foundation Administrators.
    :::column-end:::
 :::row-end:::
 :::row:::